d0ra1mon/d0raCatch/README.md

 ## How it works
 It essentially scans the networks around you via the Wemos, obtains the position via the GPS and stores them in .csv format on an sd card.
-Please note that it does not check for duplicates so you will have to remove them later via a python script.
+To drop duplicates you should use the file main.py into Advance folder, this script can:
+- Merge all files into a single file, check and drop all duplicates row and save the final result into Done folder.
+- Check and drop all duplicates row of a single file, then save the final result into Done folder.
 In order to be able to view the 2d map of the networks found, you should use this site: [Map](https://www.gpsvisualizer.com/)
 <p align="center"><img src="/image/map.gif"></p>

 ## Assembly